data301-2021-winter1/project-group11-project/README.md

 - Purpose of analytical project: Although the columns of data by itself may seem rather basic and straighforward, trying to find a relationship between sets of data can provide a better understanding.

-- Research questions: Compare ratings between super hosts and normal hosts.
-How does the neighborhood influences the price of the listings?
+- Research questions: How do ratings compare between super hosts and normal hosts?
+How does the neighborhood influence the price of the listings?
 How does the price and accommodation size relationship affect the review score?

 ## Team Members